poac-dev/poac/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/poac.svg)](https://repology.org/project/poac/versions)

-Most package providers basically name this `poac`, so the way to install it should be like the following:
+When installing Poac, most package providers refer to it by that name.
+To install, simply use the command:

 ```sh
 $PACKAGE_MANAGER install poac
 ```

-However, I highly recommend confirming (and copying) the package name before installation to avoid typosquatting attacks.

-To do so, you can follow the link in [`Packaging status` (Repology)](https://repology.org/project/poac/versions).
+Nevertheless, it's important to verify the package name and copy it accurately to prevent typosquatting attacks.
+You can check the correct name by following the link in [`Packaging status` (Repology)](https://repology.org/project/poac/versions).

 ### Build from source

-Should your environment is not listed on released packages, you will need to build Poac from source.
-Poac requires the following compilers, tools, and libraries to build:
+If your environment is not included in the released packages, you have to construct Poac from the source.
+To build Poac, you will require the following compilers, tools, and libraries:

 #### compilers